01. About firmware and hardware versions

 Other functions of the keys are described in the relevant chapters.

-The flow limiter with nozzle is used in the basic configuration (see illustration).
+The plastic simple flow limiter is used in the basic configuration (see illustration).

-The analyzer switches into the helium and oxygen measuring mode upon activation, so there is no need for you to set up anything.
+The analyzer switches into the oxygen measuring mode upon activation, so there is no need for you to set up anything.
 Open the valve on the bottle to let the gas flow in.
 The gas composition is displayed after approximately 5 – 10 seconds.
-If the pressure inside the bottle is distinctly lower than 200 bars, the gas flow through the sampler will be slower and the measuring result will take somewhat longer to determine.

 With the | OK | key, you can suspend and, by pressing it again, resume measuring.
 When measuring is suspended, the last measured values remain displayed.
 During measuring, the | ˄ | key can be used for temporarily increasing the brightness of the display to maximum (e.g. if the display is exposed to sunlight).

-When the measuring is completed, close the valve on the tank and by loosening the discharge valve (generally 1/2 turn suffices) discharge the excess pressure of the gas so that the flow limiter can be unscrewed from the tank valve.
+When the measuring is completed, close the valve on the tank.
+If you use Professional Flow Limiter discharge the excess pressure of the gas by loosening the discharge valve (generally 1/2 turn suffices) so that the flow limiter can be unscrewed from the tank valve.

-Warning: Do not unscrew the discharge-valve spindle completely; a steal ball is contained inside which upon opening could be expelled and cause injury or be lost.
+Warning: Do not unscrew the discharge-valve spindle completely; a steel ball is contained inside which upon opening could be expelled and cause injury or be lost.

-Upon activation, the analyzer is normally in the O2/He measuring mode, in one of the two display formats.
+Upon activation, the analyzer is normally in the O2 mode, in one of the two display formats

 The well-arranged format shows the composition in a way used by divers to call the mixtures:

-In addition to the mix composition, this well-arranged format shows approximate values of the maximum operating depth (MOD) and an equivalent narcotic depth (END).
+In addition to the mix composition, this well-arranged format shows approximate values of the maximum operating depth (MOD).

 MOD indicates the depth to which the diver can dive for a short time under otherwise ideal conditions.
-The limit of partial oxygen pressure equal to 1.6 kPa is used in the calculation, and seawater and the static pressure at sea level are taken into account.
+The limit of partial oxygen pressure equal to 16 kPa is used in the calculation, and seawater and the static pressure at sea level are taken into account.
 This reading is for orientation only, and for an actual dive it must be calculated using the data of the specific dive.
+The minimum pO2 can be set according to your own requirements: „/ Preferences / Partial pressure O2“

 The following formula is used for the calculation:

-Pmax is the maximum allowable partial oxygen pressure, chosen as 160,000 Pa P0 is the static pressure at sea level, 101,325 Pa RO2 relative molar concentration of oxygen in the interval 0 to 1 ρ is the seawater density, 1028 kg m−3 g is the standard acceleration of gravity, 9.80665 m s−2
+Pmax maximum allowable partial oxygen pressure, chosen as 160,000 Pa P0 static pressure at sea level, 101,325 Pa RO2 relative molar concentration of oxygen in the interval 0 to 1 ρ seawater density, 1028 kg m−3 g standard acceleration of gravity, 9.80665 m s−2

 Warning: The maximum operating depth (MOD) calculated for an actual dive is usually lower than the depth indicated by the analyzer.